likoz2/Lectures/CSharp/PaperWork/introduction_again_and_slowly.md

     arr[0 + 1] = swap;
 }
 ```
-Now lets see what is for doing
+Now lets see what is the `for` doing.
 ```csharp
 for (int i = 0; i < 5; i++) {
     // The for can seem a little hard to read but all we care about is the 5 there.